English GP Econs

 When Sarah first joined A-Worthy, she struggled most with inference questions and summary writing.
 Her answers were vague and lacked the precision examiners look for.
 She would often write what she felt the passage meant rather than what the text actually supported.

-Through the CASE Method, Sarah learned to treat every comprehension passage like a legal brief — identifying key claims, tracing the author's argument, and backing every answer with direct textual evidence.
+Through the SHARP Method, Sarah learned to treat every comprehension passage like a legal brief — identifying key claims, tracing the author's argument, and backing every answer with direct textual evidence.
 Her tutor worked with her weekly on structured annotation techniques that made even the trickiest inference questions approachable.

 By her third month, the transformation was unmistakable.
 Sarah's summary scores jumped from 4/8 to 7/8 consistently, and her overall English grade moved from C5 to A2.
 More importantly, she developed a confidence in analytical reading that carried over to her other subjects.